PublicRecordOfficeVictoria/neoVEO/README.txt

 ===========================

 Copyright Public Records Office Victoria 2020
-License CC-BY
+License CC BY 4.0

-This package contains the code for tools to produce and analyse VERS V3 VEOs.
+This package contains the code for tools to produce and analyse Version 3 (V3) VERS Encapsulated Objects (VEOs).

 It contains:
 * Java code for the tools
 * Supporting Jar files